mit-quest/cloud-notes/README.md

 ##### Automated Install script
 Provided in this repository is powershell script intended to install all the necessary components for windows development called `win-setup.ps1`.
 To execute the script, run the following command from the source directory.
-You willstill need to share the correct drives within docker desktop and add a wsl.conf file in the wsl distribution.
+You will still need to share the correct drives within docker desktop and add a wsl.conf file in the wsl distribution.
 ```
 Set-ExecutionPolicy Bypass -Scope Process -Force; iex (win-setup.ps1)